caplin/project-templates/blotter-template/README.md

 To provide Liberator or Transformer with your adapter's configuration, follow the steps below:

-1. From the blotter template root, run `gradle assemble -PconfigOnly`.
+1. From the root of your project, run `./gradlew assemble -PconfigOnly`.
 This command packages your adapter's configuration (but not the binary) within a [config-only blade](http://www.caplin.com/developer/component/deployment-framework/features-and-concepts/cdf-blade-types#Config-blade) under `build/distributions/`.

 1. Copy the config-only blade to the `kits` directory of your local DFW.